-Why is counterterrorism an effective policy to reduce violence in some circumstances but backfires in others?
-The prevailing view in the conflict literature is that discriminate measures of counterterrorism are more effective than indiscriminate ones.
+1Department of Political Science, University of Haifa, Haifa, Israel measures of counterterrorism are more effective than indiscriminate ones.
 According to this view, selective measures of counterterrorism do not lead to an increase in violence whereas indiscriminate measures may backfire and lead to an increase in violence (Kalyvas 2006).
 The theoretical literature highlights the role of the civilian population's political preferences as one of the main mechanisms underlying these relationships: indiscriminate violence is supposed to bring about the radicalization of the population whereas selective violence should not.